lexdoesburg/AWTAS/README.md

-# External Packages Used: (All included in Anaconda)
+# External Packages Used (All included with Anaconda3)
 * Numpy (model, data, testing)
 * Matplotlib (testing, GUI)
 * Scipy (model)
-* PyQt5 (GUI) NOTE: Could use Pyside2 with very similar commands but with an LGPL license (not included with Anaconda).
+* PyQt5 (GUI) NOTE: Could opt to use Pyside2 which is backed by the official Qt team and has an LGPL license (not included with Anaconda).

-Python3 is used.
+Python3.6 was used